acuminous/yadda/README.md

 Since JavaScript has no native file system access and we wanted Yadda to make no assumptions about how it is used, test scenarios are interpreted from arrays of strings.
 This doesn't mean that you can't use feature files from environments that support them (e.g. [node](http://nodejs.org)), just that you must parse the file into an array of steps first.
-We've provided a basic TextParser to do this
+We've provided a basic TextParser to do this.
+If you choose to use it, the format is as follows...

-The format for a plain text feature file is as follows:
 ```
 Scenario: The scenario title